Polar Power (NASDAQ:POLA) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Polar Power (NASDAQ:POLA – Get Rating) in a research report sent to investors on Sunday.
-The brokerage issued a sell rating on the utilities provider’s stock.
+StockNews.com began coverage on shares of Polar Power (NASDAQ:POLA – Get Rating) in a research report report published on Monday.
+The firm issued a sell rating on the utilities provider’s stock.

-Polar Power (NASDAQ:POLA – Get Rating) last issued its earnings results on Monday, May 16th.
-The utilities provider reported ($0.10) earnings per share for the quarter.
-Polar Power had a negative return on equity of 2.80% and a negative net margin of 3.64%.
+Polar Power (NASDAQ:POLA – Get Rating) last released its quarterly earnings data on Monday, May 16th.
+The utilities provider reported ($0.10) EPS for the quarter.
+Polar Power had a negative net margin of 3.64% and a negative return on equity of 2.80%.
 The company had revenue of $3.71 million during the quarter.

 Polar Power, Inc designs, manufactures, and sells direct current (DC) power generators, renewable energy, and cooling systems in the United States and internationally.
 The company offers DC base power systems, DC hybrid power systems, DC solar hybrid power systems, and mobile power systems.
 Its DC power systems are available in diesel, natural gas, LPG/propane, and renewable fuel formats.